mozilla/addons-server/docs/topics/api/addons.rst

     :query string author: Filter by exact (listed) author username.
 Multiple author names can be specified, separated by comma(s), in which case add-ons with at least one matching author are returned.
     :query string category: Filter by :ref:`category slug <category-list>`. ``app`` and ``type`` parameters need to be set, otherwise this parameter is ignored.
     :query string lang: Activate translations in the specific language for that query.
 (See :ref:`translated fields <api-overview-translations>`)
     :query string tag: Filter by exact tag name.
-Multiple tag names can be specified, separated by comma(s).
+Multiple tag names can be specified, separated by comma(s), in which case add-ons containing *all* specified tags are returned.
+See :ref:`available tags <tag-list>`
     :query string type: Filter by :ref:`add-on type <addon-detail-type>`.
     :>json array results: An array of :ref:`add-ons <addon-detail-object>`.
 Only the ``id``, ``icon_url``, ``name``, ``promoted``, ``type`` and ``url`` fields are supported though.